cognitedata/cognite-synthetic-tags/README.md

 {"value_1": 23, "value_1_percent": 33,3333333333}
 ```

+#### Avoiding Cache

+In case that the caching is not desired (i.e. if we wanted to query the CDF again in each of the three examples above)
-To avoid having values cached like this, use a new instance of `TagResolver` for each query.
+we should create a new instance of `TagResolver` for each example (i.e. use `TagResolver(retrival_function).resolve`
+instead of `resolver.resolve`).

 ## Limitations

-### Single-value lookups
+### Single-value Lookups

 For now, this library works only for retrieving single values from CDF.
 As such it can be used as-is to fetch:
  * most recent values from time series
- * most recent aggregated values from time series.
+ * aggregated values from time series.

 It does not support retrieving multiple data points.